Kfar Chleymane: Etymology

 According to Anis Freiha's "A Dictionary of the Names of Towns and Villages in Lebanon", Kfar Chleymane comes from Syriac and means The Village of Sleiman.

 Demographics

-Kfar Chleimane 's population is Maronite Christian and consists of member of only one family (Bassil) which is believed to originate from Dunnieh in Tripoli.
+In 2014 Christians made up 100% of registered voters in Kfar Chleymane.
+93.83% of the voters were Maronite Catholics.
+Kfar Chleimane's population is very small, consisting mainly of members of the Bassil family, which is believed to originate from Dinniyeh region near Tripoli.

 Church

 The Our Lady of Naya church is the only one in Kfar Chleymane and is known for its 12th century vestige.
 Frescoes representing the Christ or other Christian scenes can be found in a little cave carved in the stone under the church.
 Parts of the frescoes were burnt by mistake before their historical importance was discovered.
 Moreover, the stones around the church are carved into stairs that can also be dated to the 12th century.

 Legend

 An ancient legend says that under the soil of the church exists a hidden convent, but nobody knows if those legends are true and no researches were ever led.